freenas/freenas-docs/userguide/system.rst

 :numref:`Figure %s <create_new_cert_fig>` opens,
 but without the :guilabel:`Signing Certificate Authority` field.

-All certificates that you import, self-sign, or make a certificate signing request for will be added as entries to :menuselection:`System --> Certificates`.
+Certificates that are imported, self-signed, or for which a certificate signing request is created are added as entries to :menuselection:`System --> Certificates`.
 In the example shown in
 :numref:`Figure %s <manage_cert_fig>`,